chinenual/synergize/docs/voicing-voice.md

-These patches are changable from the Synergize `Voice Tab` via the `Patch Type` selector, or by directly editing any of the oscilator patch registers.
+These patches are changable from the Synergize `Voice Tab` via the `Patch Type` selector, or by directly editing any of the oscillator patch registers.
 By selecting register combinations that don't match the factory defaults, you can create unique and custom modulation schemes.

 The conclusion and concept is that the GDS has the accuracy: of